idaholab/moose/modules/optimization/doc/content/modules/optimization/theory/InvOptTheory.md

 - [Adjoint Equation and Boundary Conditions:](#sec:adjoint) Derivation of the Adjoint equation using Lagrange multipliers and its boundary conditions.
 - [Parameter Derivatives of PDE:](#sec:PDEDerivs) Derivatives of the PDE with respect to the optimization parameters for force and material inversion.
 Force inversion examples where PDE constrained optimization is used to parameterize boundary conditions and body loads is provided in this [section](#sec:forceInvExample).
 Material inversion examples are provided in this [section](#sec:forceInvExample) where PDE constrained optimization is used to control material properties.

 The overall flow of the optimization algorithm implemented in the MOOSE optimization module is shown in [fig:optCycle].
-In this example, the internal heat source, $q_v$, is being parameterized to match the simulated and experimental steady state temperature fields, $\widetilde{T}$ and $T$, respectively.
+In this example, the internal heat source, $q_v$, is being parameterized to match the simulated and experimental steady state temperature fields, $T$ and $\widetilde{T}$, respectively.
 Step one of the optimization cycle consists of adjusting the internal heat source, $q_v$.
 In step two, the physics model is solved with the current $q_v$ to obtain a simulated temperature field, $T$.
 Step two is often referred to as the forward solve.
 In step three, the simulated and experimental temperature fields are compared via the objective function, $f$.
 If $f$ is below the user defined threshold, the optimization cycle stops and the best fit parameterization of $q_v$ is found.
 If $f$ is above the user defined threshold, the optimization algorithm determines a new $q_v$ and the process is repeated.
 In the next section, methods for determining the next iteration of the parameterized value, in this case $q_v$, will be presented.
 Problems solved using the optimization module are available on the [Examples page](examples/index.md).

 !media large_media/optimization/fig_optCycle.png
        style=width:80%;margin:auto;padding-top:2.5%;